Summer Education Workshop Facilitators

 Crystal Laura is a Professor, a certified yoga teacher, and author of Being Bad: My Baby Brother and the School-to-prison Pipeline.
 Her work explores teacher development and wellness in the context of social justice with the goal of empowering educators to recognize, understand, and to address the school-to-prison pipeline.

-Danny Morales-Doyle Heading link
+Daniel Morales-Doyle Heading link

 David Stovall Heading link